-- Work with oncologists, other physicians and group practices at community hospitals and cancer centers to educate them on the advantages and opportunities that CTC and ctDNA assays provide for better information, allowing them to select the most appropriate therapy for their patients, and how and when these assays are most effectively used; - · Build relationships with key thought leaders in oncology, specifically in the cancers for which we are offering or plan to offer assays, to educate and support community oncologists; - · Collaborate with leading research universities and institutions that enable the validation of our new assays, as well as the generation of clinical utility data; - · Partner with pharmaceutical companies for clinical trial work focusing on CTC and ctDNA testing and analysis; and - Add value for the payor community by avoiding costly surgeries by providing the option of a simple blood test.
+- Work with oncologists, other physicians and group practices at community hospitals and cancer centers to educate them on the advantages and opportunities that CTC and ctDNA assays provide for better information, allowing them to select the most appropriate therapy for their patients, and how and when these assays are most effectively used; - build relationships with key thought leaders in oncology, specifically in the cancer types for which we are offering or plan to offer assays, to educate and support community oncologists; - collaborate with leading research universities and institutions that enable the validation of our new assays, as well as the generation of clinical utility data; - partner with pharmaceutical companies for clinical trial work focusing on CTC and ctDNA testing and analysis; and - add value for the payor community by delivering clinically actionable information and providing a cost-effective alternative to access clinically actionable information through the use of a simple blood test.

 We also take advantage of customary marketing channels commonly used by the diagnostic and pharmaceutical industries, such as medical meetings, broad-based publication of our scientific and clinical data, and the Internet.
 In addition, we provide easy-to-access information to our customers through our website and a data portal for physicians who wish to access test results electronically.
-Our customers value easily accessible information in order to quickly review their patients' information and begin developing a treatment protocol.
+Our customers value secure and easily accessible information in order to quickly review their patients' information and begin developing a treatment protocol.